codingPhuc/obsidian_git_computer_network/thực hành/what is a subnet mask.md

 usally meaning ipv4
 192.168.1.0
-ip address consist of 2 part netword address second part is host address is the fr
+ip address consist of 2 part netword address second part is host address is the for each device in host
+# computer subnet mask
+t